Writing

 There will also be an opportunity for writers to read their pieces at periodic Open Mic events.

-The current prompt for October through December 2023 is Transitions.
-The prompt for January through March 2024 is Blue.
+The current prompt for October through December 2024 is Gold.

 Community Writes